VictorCMiraldo/ghc-14987-repro-pipeline/README.md

 ## Processed/Minimal32

   We were confident we found a decent hack, and tried compiling our big examples.
+Yet, GHC broke in extraordianry ways.
+We are receiving type-errors when trying to compile our full code.
+We generated this repro to try to trigger this errors here aswell, but it seems to compile just fine.
+We will try to make the library code available ASAP so people can reproduce this behavior.

-With the same pattern synonyms as `Minimal31`, we generated `Minimal32` with a bigger number of cases.
+  Nevertheless, `Minimal32` has the same pattern synonyms as `Minimal31`, but it has many more patterns.

-  - Consumes about 7 GB of ram.
+  - This reproducible consumes about 7 GB of ram.

+  - The library code which this reproducible comes from does not compile.
+    GHC says it has type errors ("kind-mismatch" and "could not deduce Lkup l x ~ x").
+This is seriously weird.
+A dump of the errors can be found in
+    `Raw/Minimal32Errors`.

-## Processed/Minimal4
+## Processed/Minimal41

   Trying to make the compiler life easier, we have added type-signatures to our `H/T` pattern synonyms.
 This has the same *size* as `Minimal1`, and requires about 65% less memory than `Minimal1.hs`.

+## Processed/Minimal42

+  Just like `Minimal32`, but with the pattern synonym specialised type signatures, yet, it consumes about 10GB of memory.

+  - Shouldn't it consume even less memory?

 # Processing a `-ddump-splices`